Alex Carlile, Baron Carlile of Berriew: Penal reform

-He was initially appointed to lead the independent review of the UK government's Prevent programme but resigned after a legal challenge was mounted against his appointment.

 Personal life

 He lists his recreations as politics, theatre, food and football, and is a member of the Athenaeum Club.
 He is a lifelong supporter of English football club Burnley FC.
 He is a Fellow of the Royal Society of Arts, Patron of The Security Institute, and Patron (previously Chairman) of the Chartered Security Professionals Registration Authority.

 He has three children by his first wife Frances and nine grandchildren.
-He married his second wife, Alison Levitt QC, in December 2007.
-She is a member of the London barristers' chambers, 2 Hare Court.
+He married his second wife, Alison Levitt KC, in December 2007.
+She was herself a barrister, until her appointment as a Circuit Judge.
+She was created a life peer as Baroness Levitt in 2025.

 Carlile is a Bencher of Gray's Inn.

 On 11 July 2018, Carlile (after being granted a visa) was refused entry to India at Indira Gandhi International Airport where he was due to address a press conference in defence of jailed Bangladeshi politician Khaleda Zia and meet a human rights body.
-India's foreign ministry said his "intended activity in India was incompatible with the purpose of his visit as mentioned in his visa application", though media reported the decision to refuse him entry was a political one to protect India-Bangladesh relations.
+India's foreign ministry said his "intended activity in India was incompatible with the purpose of his visit as mentioned in his visa application", though media reported the decision to refuse him entry was a political one to protect India–Bangladesh relations.